 Most jacuzzi owners dream of a chemical-free cleaning method for their pools.
 Moreover, it shouldn’t have a bad smell or cause any skin reactions.
+Benefits and drawbacks of salt water hot tubs.

 The same applies to the swimming pools.
 In this field, the market for chlorine alternatives is flourishing.
 The solution most people choose to avoid chemicals is salt water sanitation.